ugueto/lendme360/README.md

 Please see a LendMe360 Intro video [here](https://www.loom.com/share/a46d44b3ab7a437c808646712f6b3abc).

+# Views and Paths
+- Landing Page -> /
+- Sign In -> /login
+- App -> /dashboard

 ## Features

 - **Request Feedback** - Send feedback requests to colleagues
-- **Provide Feedback** - Respond using the Start/Stop/Continue framework
+- **Provide Feedback** - Give feedback using the Start/Stop/Continue framework
 - **Speech-to-Text** - Dictate feedback using OpenAI Whisper (Beta)
+- **Enhance with AI** - Enhance your feedback bullet points with OpenAI's GPT-5
 - **Manager Dashboard** - Review direct reports' feedback cycles and add notes
 - **Email Restriction** - Only @lendable.com and @lendable.co.uk domains allowed
+- **Feedback Report** - Build an AI-powered report at the end of your feedback process with OpenAI's GPT-5.

-## TO DO
+## TO DO:

 - **Backend + Auth** - Add Supabase authentication + DB schema
-- Remove hardcoded values
+- Remove all hardcoded values
 - Make AI-Generated Summary Report in the Manager tab editable.
-- Add the possibility to include multiple people in one Feedback Request.
+- Edit 'New Feedback Request' form to include the possibility of multiple reviewers in one form.

 ## Tech Stack